AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ![create-new-chat.png](../media/create-new-chat.png)

-1. Close the web browser and end the process in the terminal by entering `CTRL + c`.
+1. Close the web browser and end the process in the terminal by entering `CTRL + C`.
 Don't close the terminal entirely.
 We'll use the same terminal process throughout this entire lab.

+Every time we run the application locally, we will do it from the **src/cosmos-copilot.AppHost** directory you are already in.
+All updates to the application will be to files in the **src/cosmos-copilot.WebApp** directory and it's folders.

 # Exercise: Implement the Semantic Kernel